Build an Image Size Reducer Web App in Python with Streamlit, Pillow, OpenCV, and NumPy

 if uploaded_file is not None:

-fname = f"data/{int(time.time())}."+uploaded_file.name.split(".")[-1]
+fname = f"data/{int(time.time())}." + uploaded_file.name.split(".")[-1]

 img = Image.open(uploaded_file).convert("RGB")

-with open(fname, "wb") as f:
+with open(fname, "wb") as file:

 img = np.asarray(img)